msarisapim/GDA_record/README.md

-# GDA_record
+# Nutrition Recording System using OCR
-Nutrition Recording System using OCR
+Developed an innovative Nutrition Recording System aimed at streamlining dietary tracking by integrating YOLO (You Only Look Once) object detection with Optical Character Recognition (OCR).
+This system is designed to automatically identify and analyze nutritional information from food packaging, enabling users to effortlessly record and monitor their dietary intake.